 English Proverb: Actions speak louder than words

 Origin:

 It is an ancient proverb in many languages, including ancient Greek.
 It is a very old proverb and is found in many languages and in various forms.
 This proverb was first recorded in 1736 in English in the United States, but some resources believe that it was found in 1692 in various forms such as “actions are more sufficient than words”.
 This proverb was used in 1736 in A.M.
-Davis’ Colonial Currency (Meloncholy State of This Province) by this way: “Actions speak louder than words, and are more to be regarded.”
+Davis’ Colonial Currency (Meloncholy State of This Province) in this way: “Actions speak louder than words, and are more to be regarded.”

+English Proverb: Actions speak louder than words